kevin-guertin/mewe-fluid-userstyle/README.md

 Refresh any MeWe tabs if the style isn't showing immediately.

-### Install This Theme at UserStyles.org or UserStyles.world
+### Install This Theme UserStyles.world

-This Userstyle is available on **UserStyles.org** [here](https://userstyles.org/styles/181495/) or on **UserStyles.world** [here](https://userstyles.world/style/982/mewe-fluid-auto-multi-columns), but I highly recommend you use the UserCSS version here instead.
+This Userstyle is available on **UserStyles.world** [here](https://userstyles.world/style/982/mewe-fluid-auto-multi-columns), but I highly recommend you use the UserCSS version here instead.

 ## Issues